tidev/vscode-titanium/doc/debugging.md

 | port | Port number to use for the debugger | 9000 |
 | target | Build target to debug on | No Default |

-So for example if you commonly debug on the same iOS device you could create a debug configuration like below in you `launch.json` file:
+So for example if you commonly debug on the same iOS device you could create a debug configuration like below in your `launch.json` file:

 ```json
     {